ngs-docs/angus/github.md

 # Setup

-First, you’ll need to sign up for an account on [GitHub.com](https://github.com/).
+First, you’ll need to sign up for a free account on [GitHub.com](https://github.com/).
 It’s as simple as signing up for any other social network.
 Keep the email you picked handy; we’ll be referencing it again in the lesson.

-You could stop there and GitHub would work fine.
-But if you want to work on your project on your local computer, you need to have Git installed.
-Instructions to install Git for Windows, Mac or Linux as needed [here](https://git-scm.com/downloads).
+We will be following this lesson on our Jetstream instances which comes with `Git` installed.
+However, if you want to work on your project on your local computer, you need to have `Git` installed.
+Instructions to install Git for Windows, Mac or Linux can be found [here](https://git-scm.com/downloads).

 # What is Github?